AWS Cloud Operations Blog

 Conclusion

-In this blog, we demonstrated how you can use the Automatic CloudWatch dashboards to monitor the AWS Elemental Mediapackage and AWS Elemental Medialive from a central dashboard by leveraging tags.
-This can help you to quickly identify and resolve issues that could impact your critical resources.
+In this blog, we demonstrated how you can use the Automatic CloudWatch dashboards to automatically build CloudWatch metrics for AWS Elemental MediaPackage and AWS Elemental MediaLive from a central dashboard by leveraging tags.
+This can help you quickly identify and resolve issues that could impact your critical resources.

 About the Authors: